abo3abd-y/abo3abd-y/README.md

 My name is Abdullah Yassine.
 Currently a student at CU Boulder stuyding Computer Science and Applied Mathematics and a minor in Quantum Engineering.

-🌱 I’m currently learning Computer Science, Applied Mathematics, and Quantum Engineering.
+🌱 I’m currently learning Computer Science and Applied Mathematics.

 📚 I have experience in the following fields: Web Development, Data Science/Machine Learning, Cybsersecurity, Linux System Administration.